DiSSCo/dissco.github.io/HerbariumSheets/NHMHerbariumSheetDigitisationWorkflow.md

 Authors are those who directly prepared this guide, however this workflow builds upon the working practices and insights of numerous colleagues over many years, particularly the NHM Algae, Fungi & Plants team and previous members of the digitisation team.
 The creation of this guide was funded by the UK Arts & Humanities Research Council.

 ## Citation
-Jardine, M.D., Lohonya, K., Welton, L. & French, L. (2022) DiSSCo Digitisation Guide: NHMUK Herbarium Sheet Mass Digitisation. version 1.2.
+Jardine, M.D., Lohonya, K., Welton, L. & French, L. (2022) DiSSCo Digitisation Guide: NHM Herbarium Sheet Mass Digitisation. version 1.2.
 Available at: https://dissco.github.io/HerbariumSheets/NHMHerbariumSheetDigitisationWorkflow.html

 ## Licence
 The content of this workflow is the property of the Trustees of the Natural History Museum and may be used under a [creative commons licence](http://creativecommons.org/licenses/by/4.0/)